hang0610/Catch_It/README.md

 **Note**: DO NOT change the speed of the mobile base too dramatically, or it might tip over.

-# Simulation Training
+# Simulation Training/Testing
 <div style="display: flex; align-items: center;">
     <img src="./assets/media/videos/train.gif" alt="train" style="margin-right: 10px;">
 </div>

 ## Training/Testing Settings
 We utilize 64 CPUs and a single Nvidia RTX 3070 Ti GPU for model training.
-Regarding the efficiency, it is recommended to use at least 16 CPUs to create over 32 parallel environments during training.
+Regarding the efficiency, it is recommended to use at least 12 CPUs to create over 16 parallel environments during training.
 1. `configs/config.yaml`:

     ```yaml